Is AMZ Tracker Still a Leader in Amazon Software?

 AMZ Tracker, however, is of course still around and they always did have features beyond their Review Club.
 So how did they adjust to the change?
 Is it still an essential tool for Amazon sellers today?
 And how does it compare to competing services?

-All these questions will be answered in this deep-dive overview of the state of AMZ Tracker in 2018.
+All these questions will be answered in this deep-dive overview on the current state of AMZ Tracker.

 Let’s get to it: